wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/4-expense-report-details.md

 We've come a long way, but we're not done yet.
 There's still the matter of the expense details, or the individual transactions that add to the expense report.
-This is slightly more complex as we have to write many different lines at once, so let's dive in.
+This is slightly more complex as we have to write many different lines at once, so let's begin.

 Instead of connecting directly to the data source like with Gal_ExpenseReports_AllExpenses, we're going to store the information in a Collection.
 A Collection is a special type of variable that stores a table of data instead of a single record or value.
 It stores this table for later use in the app.
 To that end, let's get started on implementing this functionality.